Writing Effective Emails [Forget The Fluff!]

 Think about how best to present it and communicate yourself.

-Here are six tips to make sure that your emails have maximum impact!
+Here are five tips to make sure that you write a persuasive email with maximum impact!

-Your subject line should convey as much meaningful information as possible in as few words as possible.
+Effective subject lines convey as much meaningful information as possible in as few words as possible.

-If there is a call to action, try to include it in the subject line.
+If there is a clear call to action, try to include it in the subject line.

 2. Be Clear